ftrias/TeensyGProf/README.md

 Requires
 --------------

-1. Install the ZIP file as an Arduino library (Sketch / Include Library / Add ZIP Library).

-2. Modify Teensyduino files as shown in *Patches* section at bottom of this document.

-3. Build gprof for ARM or use provided binaries in "binaries" directory.
+1. Build gprof cross-compiled for ARM or use the binaries in "binaries" directory.
 Instructions for building are beyond the scope of this text.
 Look up how to install your own cross-compiler, including arm-none-eabi-gprof.
 Normally this is part of a build, but Teensyduino does not include it.

-4. Modify `readfile.py` so the variable `gprof` has correct path to executable from step 2, and `objcopy` to point to the file `arm-none-eabi-objcopy` in your Teensyduino install.

-5. Python installed.
+2. Python 2.7 or higher.

+3. Modify Teensyduino files as shown in *Patches* section at bottom of this document.

 Overview
 -------------